 Thankfully, learning how to read and understand OBD codes is pretty easy, and we’ve got you covered.

-In this article, Step 1 covers the process of purchasing a scanner.
-Step 2 tells you how to insert the scanner, and Step 3 talks about recording the codes.
-Finally, Step 4 tells you how to read the trouble codes.
+In this article, we’ll cover the process of purchasing a scanner, tell you how to insert the scanner, talk about recording the codes, and — of course — show you how to read the trouble codes.

 Simply put, there’s no way to read your vehicle’s OBD codes without an OBD trouble code scanner.
 Traditional scanners display the codes directly on them, but there are lots of new models that will send the data directly to your smart phone or tablet.